HEnquist/camilladsp/README.md

   The capture samplerate.
 If the resampler is only used for rate-matching then the capture samplerate is the same as the overall samplerate, and this setting can be left out.

+* `stop_on_rate_change` and `rate_measure_interval` (both optional)

+  Setting `stop_on_rate_change` to `true` makes CamillaDSP stop the processing if the measured capture sample rate changes.
+Default is `false`.
+  The `rate_measure_interval` setting is used for adjusting the measurement period.
+A longer period gives a more accurate measurement of the rate, at the cost of slower response when the rate changes.
+  The default is 1.0 seconds.
+Processing will stop after 3 measurements in a row are more than 4% off from the configured rate.
+The value of 4% is chosen to allow some variation, while still catching changes between for example 44.1 to 48 kHz.

 * `capture` and `playback`
   See first the [separate help on how to find the device names and parameters.](./devices.md)